 There are many motivations that drive people to achieve greater and better things.
 Software developers have very specific motivations.
 The main one is the satisfaction of seeing a tedious manual process made easier for the workers who’ll use it, and the knowledge that if we do well we’ll get that gratification.
-The need to feel a sense of achievement at the end of every day and every project is also a powerful and seductive motivator.
+The need to feel a sense of achievement at the end of every data and every project is also a powerful and seductive motivator.

 But there are other, more abstract pleasures.
 One of these is the joy of abstraction itself – the distillation of common processes into a generalised form that can be put to work in many scenarios.
 Abstraction is a way of thinking that can create elegance out of complexity.
 And a desire for perfection and beauty in systems can lead to a never-ending abstraction-fuelled journey with multiple destinations and many achievements.